 Best beach experience

 Good news for beach-lovers, the best beach on Bonny Hills coastline, Rainbow Beach, is within sand’s throw of your cabin, caravan or campsite’s doorstep when staying at Ingenia Holidays Bonny Hills.
 What better location to do as the locals do than learn to surf the New South Wales coastline?
 Learn from a pro and join Bonny Hills local famous Surfer Ian “Belly” Bell, who runs a local surf school, Endless Summer Surf School.
 Don’t want pooch to miss out on all the fun?
 Duchess Creek north to Middle Rock on Rainbow Beach is unleashed at all times!
 Best place to chew with a view Every Australian worth their summer-tan knows surf clubs are synonymous with a beach holiday and the Bonny Hills Surf Club is no different.
-Its onsite restaurant, The Fat Fish, opens for breakfast, lunch and dinner, and regardless of when you dine, you’re guaranteed the sound of crashing waves and smell of sea breeze to accompany you while you eat.
+Enjoy a meal at the Bonny Beach café for fresh cakes and excellent coffee or something hardier from there delectable lunch menu, you are guaranteed the sound of crashing waves and smell of sea breeze while you eat.
 Join the others who come for the good food but stay for the views over Rainbow Beach.

 For the kids

 Keep Bago Vineyards and Maze up your sleeve if you’re travelling the east coast and need some time away from the kids (we say that in the nicest possible way!).
 Offload the little ones in the maze (responsibly) and whilst they are strategically working their way out, you can perch yourself on the hillside and sample some of the local wines, cheeses and chocolates at the onsite winery.
 Hot tip – jazz music is held at the winery on the second Sunday of each month, to take this child-free peace and a quiet moment to new levels.

 For the best photo opportunity